How to photograph sunglasses and glasses for online stores?

-How to photograph eyewear for online stores?
-This case study — the first in our new series — gives you all the essentials to produce high-fidelity photographs of eyewear for your online store.
+How to photograph sunglasses and glasses for online stores?
+This case study — the first in our new series — gives you all the essentials tools to produce high-fidelity photographs of eyewear for your online store.
 It’s based on the expertise of several product photographers, graphic designers and marketing executives.
 Discover our product photography tutorial.

 Lighting and digital device settings are essential and should complement one another.
 To make items stand out, the white background should be as neutral and as luminous as possible without washing out the color or texture of the item.
 The quality of the final results depends on finding the right balance between these factors.
 Don’t be afraid to play around with the three main parameters on your digital camera: aperture, speed and ISO.
 You can then experiment with lights aimed in different directions until you obtain the desired exposure and mirror effects.
 You can also try using light reflectors for more precise results.

-A dedicated professional Packshot photo studio can help you set up the lighting for your eyewear product shoots.
-The software that comes with the “photo shoot box” makes easier to use your camera.
-The studio box provides excellent lighting as well as shielding your items from reflective light sources in the environment.
+A dedicated professional Packshot photo studio can help you set up the lighting for your eyewear product photography.
+The software that comes with the photo studio makes easier to use your camera and to photograph your sunglasses and glasses.
+It provides excellent lighting as well as shielding your items from reflective light sources in the environment.
 You’ll be able to record your best light settings and partially or fully automate the process of setting up lighting and photo shoots.
 You’ll save a huge amount of time on set up and production.
 You can also capture various products with a single shot and separates them in various a files.

 Tip: To avoid interference, don’t forget to switch off ambient lights.